 For Mom & Dad

-Better sleep – Set up a bedtime routine creating a soothing space in your room.
-Relaxing music, aromatherapy, tea and making your phone off-limits can go a long way in relaxing your body for a better-quality rest.
+- Better sleep – Set up a bedtime routine creating a soothing space in your room.
+Relaxing music, aromatherapy, a tea, and making your phone off-limits can go a long way in relaxing your body for a better-quality rest.

 For your Little One